-- A. "SHIELDED" is a keyword whose effect is the same as the triggered ability: "When Played/When Deployed/When Created: Give a Shield token to this unit." - B. SHIELDED resolves in the same window as any "When Played" abilities on the unit.
+- A. "SHIELDED" is a keyword that resolves like the triggered ability: "When Played/When Deployed/When Created: Give a Shield token to this unit." - B. SHIELDED resolves in the same window as any "When Played" abilities on the unit.

 13. BOUNTY